abdfaizaan/Github-Copilot/Labfiles/Exercise-7.md

    ![](../media/reduction1.png)

-1. Now, expand the **label** to check the error message in details.
+1. Now, expand the **label** to check the error message in detail.

 1. Navigate back to your VS Code, Open `before.html` file.

-1. In the **before.html** file, Select the given code and press **Ctrl + I** to access the GitHub Copilot chat.
-Provide the given prompt and press enter.
+1. In the **before.html** file, select the given code from line 199 to line 212 and press **Ctrl + I** to access the GitHub Copilot chat.
+Provide the given prompt and press Enter.

    ```
    Add a label to the selected code